AxonIQ/reference-guide/axon-server/installation/docker-k8s/axon-server-se.md

 }
 ```

 The application is installed in the root with a minimal properties file which is depicted below.
-The “/data” and “/eventdata” directories are created as volumes, and their data will be accessible on the local filesystem somewhere in Docker’s temporary storage tree.axoniq.axonserver.event.storage=/eventdata
+The “/data” and “/eventdata” directories are created as volumes, and their data will be accessible on the local filesystem somewhere in Docker’s temporary storage tree.

 ```text
 axoniq.axonserver.snapshot.storage=/eventdata